storefront-x/storefront-x/docs/getting-started/how-it-works.md

 In project like this above, application will have three pages. `/` handled by the `index.vue` component, `/category` handled by the `category.vue` component and `/product` handled by the `product.vue` component.
 It doesn't matter that they came from two different modules.
 If both of these modules are enabled, final application will have pages from all of them.

 Pages isn't the only concept.
-In Storefront X, there are concepts for basically anything and you are welcome to add a new ones.
+In Storefront X, there are concepts for basically anything and you are welcome to add new ones.

 ## Overriding

 Again, concepts alone aren't that awesome.
-What makes them awesome is a one crucial thing. **If one concept encounters multiple files with same name in different modules, it will use the file from later loaded module.** This is why order of loaded modules is important.
+What makes them awesome is one crucial thing. **If one concept encounters multiple files with the same name in different modules, it will use the file from later loaded module.** This is why order of loaded modules is important.
 Later modules have higher priority and win over the modules loaded before them.

 ```
 modules/